deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "*Homesteading incentive?"* Ava interrupted him.

 "Yeah!
-It’s this big grant and maybe a low-interest loan for…you know, building a life out there.
+It’s this big grant and maybe a low-interest loan for...you know, building a life out there.
 Buying a house or whatever.
 All they need from me is a few more years."

-"…*How **many** years, Adam?"*
+"...*How **many** years, Adam?"*

-"Uh…for the full grant, they want a career enlistment."
+"Uh...for the full grant, they want a career enlistment."

-"*Which is…how long?"*
+"*Which is...how long?"*

-"Uh…" he said sheepishly, "Well, I mean it’s…twenty years total commitment.
+"Uh..." he said sheepishly, "Well, I mean it’s...twenty years total commitment.
 But that include-"

 "***TWENTY YEARS?!***" Adam jerked the phone away from his ear and winced.
 He could still hear her anyway.
 "You *re-enlisted for **twenty years** and you're on a plane going back to Cimbrean where I won't be able to call you or anything and you're only telling me **now?!**"*